 - No data project is too big or small for an individual research consultation.
 Available to any UCSB student, faculty, and staff member.
 Just ask!

 - The Library's Research Data Services team also provides supports active and ongoing management of data produced by UCSB researchers.

-- We share licenses to specialized software, both on Virtual Machines and on-campus in the Library.
+- We share licenses to specialized software, both on Virtual Machines and in the Library.
 Suggestions for new titles are welcome from UCSB affiliates.